 Landlord does not guarantee, warrant or assume Tenant’s or any of Tenant’s agents’, guests’, crew’s, or, visitors’ personal security in, on or around the Slip, docks and Marina.
 Tenant agrees that Landlord shall not be liable for the actions of third persons in, on or around the Slip, docks and Marina.

-Tenant understands and agrees that it is not relying upon Landlord in any manner to protect or store the Boat in inclement, foul, or dangerous weather, including flood or freezing waters.
+Tenant understands and agrees that it is not relying upon Landlord in any manner to protect or store the Boat in inclement, foul, or dangerous weather, including fire, flood or freezing waters.
 Tenant’s Boat is stored at the Slip at Tenant’s sole risk.

 Assumption of Risk.
 Tenant expressly acknowledges by the execution of this Lease that he and/or she is aware that operating a boat around in and around other boats, persons, structures and deep waters is an inherently dangerous activity for which he and/or she assumes any and all risk.
 Tenant represents that he and/or she is fully knowledgeable of the dangers and hazards associated with the operation of a boat and that he and/or she hold a current and valid license to operate a boat.
 Tenant further represents and warrants that he and/or she has no known physical or mental impairment that may affect their safety or the safety of others while operating the Boat, and he and/or she will not operate the Boat under the influence of any narcotic, alcohol or other drug that may impair understanding or judgment.